Applicants to the Music Technology programme are asked to select on the application form to which of the three possible study profiles they apply to:

 - You are allowed to edit your plan during your studies.
 Its purpose at this point is to give the Entrance Examination Board the opportunity to evaluate your maturity and prospects of carrying through your studies in the 2.5-year education.

-- The final project can consist of a 40 cr project including a written part or 20 cr thesis.
+- The final project can consist of a 40 cr project including a written component with a research approach or 20 cr thesis.
 The project may be an artistic project, a development project, a technical project, a theoretical project, a research project, or a pedagogical project.

 - Use the music technology study guide to devise a preliminary study plan (max.
 150 ECTS) in support of your plan for your final project.